Dear members,

 Pursuant to the provisions of Section 124 of the Companies Act, 2013 read with Investor Education and Protection Fund Authority (Accounting.
 Audit, Transfer and Refund) Rules, 2016 as amended which provides that all dividend(s) remaining unpaid or unclaimed for a period of seven years from the date of transfer to Unpaid Dividend Account are required to be transferred to the Investor Education and Protection Fund (IEPF) Authority established by the Central Government.

-Shareholders are requested to note that dividend declared by the Company during the financial year 2016-17, which remained unpaid/unclaimed for a period of seven years will be transferred to the account maintained by the IEPF Authority on or after September 06, 2024.
-The Company is making all the efforts to deliver individual notices/intimations to the shareholders through post or email.
-Concerned shareholder of the Company may claim dividend declared during the financial year 2016-17, up to September 01, 2024, failing which the Company in compliance with the said Rules shall transfer the unpaid/unclaimed dividend for FY 2016-17.
+Dividend declared by the Company during the financial year 2016-17, which remained unpaid/ unclaimed for a period of seven years have been transferred to the account maintained by the IEPF Authority.
+The Company is making all the efforts to deliver individual notices through emails to the shareholders whose unpaid dividend has not been claimed.

 34. ANNUAL RETURN: